All traditions

 Where can I find Multi-tradition sacred sites?

-The strongest country clusters in this guide include Turkey, North Macedonia, France.
+The strongest country clusters in this guide include Turkey, Taiwan, North Macedonia, France.

 What kinds of places are included?

-Common place types include ancient city, ancient city ruins, archaeological site, ancient harbour, rock-cut settlement, medieval castle.
+Common place types include ancient city, temple, ancient city ruins, ancient harbour, ancient temple, archaeological site.

 Can I map Multi-tradition sacred sites?